Trusting What You Cannot See: Auditable Fine-Tuning and Inference for Proprietary AI

 \subsubsection{Serving the wrong model}

 At serving time, the provider might run a cheaper model than the one the client believes is deployed.
-For instance, serving the base model or a distilled copy instead of the client's fine-tuned model, while claiming to serve the latter.
+For instance, the provider may serve the base model or a distilled copy instead of the client's fine-tuned model, while claiming to serve the latter.